RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you accidentally refused ES-DE the folder access, you can fix this by opening _System Preferences_, selecting _Security & Privacy_ and within the GUI choose _Files and Folders_.
 The option you need to enable is _Documents Folder_ under _EmulationStation Desktop Edition_.

 By default files and directories starting with a dot are hidden on macOS, so to show the .emulationstation directory in your home directory you need to enable hidden files in Finder.
-You do this using the keyboard combination Shift + Command + . (a dot).
+You do this using the keyboard combination Shift + Command + . (dot).

 A minor annoyance is that macOS creates metadata files starting with ._ in the filename when placing game/ROM files on some filesystem types such as exFAT.
 This means that you will see double entries inside ES-DE for all such games.
 To hide these extra files, the option _Show hidden files and folders (requires restart)_ in the _Other settings_ menu can be set to disabled.